Are you willing to do the work to get in front of federal buyers for the win? If so, it’s closing time.

 Before we dig in, let me introduce—or reintroduce—you to a special piece of equipment that can help you get the job done: ye olde telephone.

-How do you become someone your buyers know, like, and trust, especially now, given that most in-person contacts are little to none?
+How do you become someone your buyers know, like, and trust, especially as many people aren’t in their usual offices?

 You must have conversations with people.